bcgov/moh-prime/README.md

 ## HOW TO USE

-The client web front end can be accessed through the root URL it is deployed at, http://www.optimizeprime.live.
+The applicant client web front end can be accessed through the root URL which is deployed at http://www.optimizeprime.live.
 The client page requires authentication through Google to access.

-The administrator interface for applicant viewing can be accessed at http://www.optimizeprime.live/dashboard/admin/applicants.
+The administrator interface for viewing applicants can be accessed at http://www.optimizeprime.live/dashboard/admin/applicants.

 Accessing the database can be done by creating a connection to port